FrostyDesigner/ProjectChangeTracker/README.md

 User Interface

 1. Uer supplies drawing parameters.
+2. If "Search" option is used, application uses values to search database for exixsting drawings.
-2. Use decides if drawing is a revision or update.
+3. Use decides if drawing is a revision or update.

 ![alt text](https://github.com/FrostyDesigner/ProjectChangeTracker/blob/master/PCT1.png)